 For more information, see: Counselling – NHS (www.nhs.uk)

-• They can offer up to six sessions of counselling (face-to-face, telephone or virtual) with fully qualified and experienced counsellors.
+Following an initial assessment, they can offer up to six sessions of counselling (face-to-face, telephone or virtual) with fully qualified and experienced counsellors.
+Alternatively, they may provide other therapies such as CBT if this is clinically indicated.

 British Medical Association: